stackitcloud/stackit-sdk-python/README.md

    }
    ```

-Check the [authentication example](examples/authentication/basic_authentication.py) for more details.
+Check the [custom authentication example](examples/core/custom_auth.py) for more details.

 ### Key flow